How to Be Ready for the Coming of the Lord

 Will the Lord’s Return Be Revealed to the Pastors and Elders?

 In recent years, disasters all over the world have been growing ever more serious, many signs and omens have appeared in close succession, and the prophecies predicting the Lord’s return have essentially all been fulfilled.
 Many brothers and sisters who sincerely believe in the Lord feel that He may very well have already returned.
 But, where does He appear?
 Many who yearn for and seek the truth have begun to search for God’s footsteps.
 Yet there are some brothers and sisters who say, “The pastors and elders have believed in the Lord for many years, are familiar with the Bible, have forsaken, expended, labored, and worked for the Lord, have suffered much, and paid a high price.
 When the Lord returns, He will certainly first reveal Himself to them, but the Lord hasn’t yet revealed Himself to them, so how could He possibly have returned?
-The pastors and elders haven’t told us to seek and investigate, so all we have to do is stay in our churches and wait for the Lord’s revelation.
+The pastors and elders haven’t told us to seek and investigate, so all we have to do is stay in our churches and wait for the Lord’s revealing Himself to the pastors and elders.
 When the time comes, we will certainly be able to receive the returned Lord.”

 Brothers and sisters, we may think that because the pastors and elders have believed in the Lord for a long time, are familiar with the Bible, and have worked and suffered much for the Lord, He will reveal Himself to them when He comes, but does that view have any basis in the Lord’s words?
 Does it fit with the facts of God’s work?
 Brothers and sisters who are familiar with the Bible know that neither Jehovah nor the Lord Jesus said such words, and that God has never given a revelation to anyone because of believing in God for any length of time, frequently reading the Bible, or suffering the work.
-Just as when the Lord Jesus appeared and worked, the chief priests, scribes, and Pharisees of Judaism had believed in God for generations, knew the Scriptures by heart, had served God in the temple for years, and had traveled to the far corners of the earth to spread Jehovah’s gospel.
+Just as when the Lord Jesus appeared and worked, the chief priests, scribes, and Pharisees of Judaism had believed in God for generations, knew the Scriptures by heart, had served God in the temple for years, and had traveled to the far corners of the earth to preach Jehovah’s law.
 To other people, they seemed to be the most qualified to receive God’s revelations, but did the Lord Jesus reveal Himself to them?
 No!
 From the time He officially began to speak and work to after His death, resurrection, and ascension to heaven, He never once revealed Himself to any among the leaders of Judaism.
 From this, we can see that our belief that the Lord will reveal Himself to those who are familiar with the Bible and labor and work for Him doesn’t accord with the truth at all, nor does it accord with the facts of God’s work.
 It is purely based on the notions and imaginings of man.

 Will God Reveal Himself to Man When He Comes to Work?

-Perhaps some brothers and sisters may ask, “If our view that ‘the Lord will first reveal Himself to the pastors and elders’ is incorrect, then what kind of people will the Lord reveal Himself to when He returns?”
+Perhaps some brothers and sisters may ask, “If our view that ‘the Lord will reveal Himself to the pastors and elders’ is incorrect, then what kind of people will the Lord reveal Himself to when He returns?”

 Actually, the Lord will not reveal Himself to anyone, which is a fact we can see from God’s past work.
 When the Lord Jesus appeared and worked, not one of His disciples such as Peter, Matthew, James, John, Nathanael, or even the Samaritan woman decided to follow the Lord Jesus after He revealed Himself to them.
 They heard the Lord Jesus’ sermons, saw His miraculous works and deeds, decided to humbly seek, and afterward from His words and works determined that the Lord Jesus was the Messiah to come.
 Peter was only able to say, “You are the Christ, the Son of the living God” (Matthew 16:16) after following the Lord Jesus for a time, seeing the authority and power in His words and works, seeing that all the Lord has and is is something no person can possess, and then receiving the enlightenment of the Holy Spirit.
 Only then was he able to recognize the Lord Jesus as Christ.

 The Judaic religious leaders, however, all believed that because of their years of service to Jehovah, in terms of time believing in God, the amount of suffering endured, and the price they had paid, they were the most qualified to receive the Lord’s revelation, but the Lord Jesus never revealed Himself to them, and instead expressed words to preach the way of repentance.
 The Judaic religious leaders saw that His words and work had authority and power, but they did not seek or investigate.
-Instead, thanks to their arrogant natures, they stubbornly kept to their own notions and imaginings, wildly condemned and judged the Lord’s words and work for exceeding the Bible’s Old Testament, and based on that fact, they denied that the Lord Jesus was God Himself.
+Instead, thanks to their arrogant disposition, they stubbornly kept to their own notions and imaginings, wildly condemned and judged the Lord’s words and work for exceeding the Bible’s Old Testament, and based on that fact, they denied that the Lord Jesus was God Himself.
 In addition to their natures of hating and loathing the truth, when they saw that ever more believers in Judaism were listening to the Lord Jesus’ sermons and following Him, to protect their own status and livelihoods, they frenziedly resisted Him, fabricated all kinds of rumors to libel and blaspheme Him, and finally colluded with the Roman government to have Him crucified, thereby offending God’s disposition, for which they were cursed and punished by God.

 God’s words say, “There are even more who believe that whatever the new work of God might be, it has to be substantiated by prophecies, and that in each stage of such work, all those who follow Him with a “true” heart must also be shown revelations; if not, such work could not be the work of God.
 It is already no easy task for man to come to know God.
 Taken in addition to man’s absurd heart and his rebellious nature of self-importance and self-conceit, it becomes all the more difficult for him to accept God’s new work.
 Man neither gives careful consideration to the new work of God, nor accepts it with humility; instead, he adopts an attitude of contempt as he awaits revelations and guidance from God.
 Is this not the behavior of those who rebel against and resist God?
 How can such people gain God’s approval?” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).

-God’s words expose our notions and imaginings, and God’s work cannot be limited by anyone.
+God’s words clearly tell us that God’s work cannot be limited by anyone.
 God works in any manner He wishes, so if we demand that God must reveal Himself to us, that He must obtain our agreement, isn’t this just excessive arrogance, self-importance, and irrationality?
 From God’s words and the facts of His work, we can see that God doesn’t make anyone believe in Him or follow Him by revealing Himself to them.
 God only expresses the truth to accomplish His work, and makes people come to know and follow Him through His words and work.
 Any who humbly seek, yearn for the truth, and listen for God’s voice can recognize it through His words and work, follow the footsteps of the Lamb, and gain God’s salvation.
 Those whose natures are arrogant and self-important, who do not love the truth, who have no fear of God in their hearts, and who simply wait for the Lord to reveal Himself to them, even if they hear God’s voice, will be unable to recognize it as such, and in the end, because they resist God’s work, will be abandoned and punished by God.

 The Path to Joyously Receiving the Lord’s Return in the Last Days